 Course Objectives This course will introduce students to some important social issues faced by Japan and how those issues are reported in the media.
 By examining the complexity of the nature and background of the media, the course aims to get students to think critically about the role various media play in raising awareness about social issues and how they could be resolved, as well as thinking about how they themselves can help develop a more conducive environment for improved media coverage of such issues.
 Expected work outside of class This course combines lectures, discussions, presentations, written reports and a final examination.
 Students will learn not just through instruction, but from one another by active participation in the exchange of ideas and opinions.
 Students are encouraged and expected to share their opinions, personal experiences and views in class.
 To this end, students will be expected to look through suggested reading, videos and other content, which will form the core of work outside the class.
 They will also be expected to work on their final presentation and written assignments.
-Course Materials URLs and other resources will be provided via the university's online Moodle portal Evaluation (Attendance, Class participation, inclass assignments, final exam, quizzes, etc.) The final grade for the course will be determined by evaluation in the following areas, with the weight attributed to each area indicated in parentheses: Class Attendance and Participation1 (10%) Homework (10%) Term paper2 (20%) Presentation3 (30%) Final Examination (30%) 1Class attendance and active participation in discussions are mandatory.
+Course Materials URLs and other resources will be provided via the university's online Moodle portal Purchase of textbook: not necessary e-book: not applicable Moodle All students are expected to enroll in Moodle to download the course materials.
+Contact Instructor via Moodle message via Email The email address will be available at CGED office or informed by the instructor in the first class if needed.
+Evaluation (Attendance, Class participation, inclass assignments, final exam, quizzes, etc.) The final grade for the course will be determined by evaluation in the following areas, with the weight attributed to each area indicated in parentheses: Class Attendance and Participation1 (10%) Homework (10%) Term paper2 (20%) Presentation3 (30%) Final Examination (30%) 1Class attendance and active participation in discussions are mandatory.
 Students are expected to keep abreast of current news and issues within and outside of Japan and be prepared to discuss them in class.
 2One paper (written in English) should be approximately 800 words.
 Students with advanced level Japanese-language skills who feel more comfortable writing in that language rather than English may be permitted to write papers in Japanese.
 3Students are required to make a group presentation in a preferred medium.
+Class schedule January 10: Orientation January 12: No-class day

-Class schedule Media and Society Overview of Japanese media and society Looking at characteristics of Japan's media and the concepts of freedom of the press, the right to know and media responsibilities in a democratic society;
+[DAY 1] Media and Society I

+- · Overview of Japanese media and society - Looking at characteristics of Japan's media and the concepts of "freedom of the press."

+[DAY 2] Media and Society II

-Society's attitudes to mainstream and other media
+Society's attitudes to mainstream and other media and media responsibilities in a democratic society

-II Exerting control: Nuclear Power
+[DAY 3] Exerting control: Nuclear Power

-Reporting the Great East Japan Earthquake: Nuclear or anti-

-nuclear?

-Japan's "Nuclear Power Village" and role of media
+- Reporting the Great East Japan Earthquake: Nuclear or anti-nuclear? - Japan's "Nuclear Power Village" and the role of the media

-III Labor issues
+[DAY 4] Labor issues

-"Karoshi," the internationally recognized word, and working for
+"Karoshi," the internationally recognized word, and working for "Black Corporations"

-"Black Corporations"
+[DAY 5] Guest speaker

-IV Social Divide and the Widening Wealth Gap
+[DAY 6] Social Divide and the Widening Wealth Gap

-Poor and emerging poor in the world's third-biggest economy
+- · Poor and emerging poor in the world's third-biggest economy - · Related social phenomenon such as "Hikomori"

-Hikikomori

-V Guest speaker

-VI Discrimination (1)
+[DAY 7] Discrimination (1)

-Japan's ethnic minorities - Hate speech vs freedom of
+- Japan's ethnic minorities Hate speech vs freedom of expression

-expression

-Immigrants and migrant workers
+- · Immigrants and migrant workers

+- · Japan's "untouchables"

-VII Discrimination (2)
+[DAY 8] Discrimination (2)

-Japan's untouchables

-VIII Discrimination (3)

 Gender inequality - Japan's #MeToo movement

-IX Guest speaker
+[DAY 9] Guest speaker

-X Environmental Issues
+[DAY 10] Environmental Issues

-Minamata and its legacy

-Animal rights, Marine ecosystems and food culture
+- · Minamata and its legacy - Animal rights, Marine ecosystems and food culture

-XI The Legal System/Penal Code
+[DAY 11] The Legal System/Penal Code

-Capital Punishment

-Corporate Japan: Guilty until proven innocent?
+- Capital Punishment - · Corporate Japan: Guilty until proven innocent?

-XII Student presentation (1)
+[DAY 12] Student presentation (1)

-XIII Student presentation (2)
+[DAY 13] Student presentation (2)

-XIV Final Examination
+[DAY 14] Final Examination

-Course format, evaluation methods and class schedule may be subject to change.
+^{}Course format, evaluation methods and class schedule may be subject to change.

-zza. za ramac, arandanon tar. and and administration of the state of the sta